Forging Freedom: Atlantic Journeys

 Saturday, December 6, 5 pm

-As part of the semiquincentennial- the 250th anniversary of the American Revolution, the Newport Historical Society, in partnership with the Newport Middle Passage Port Marker Project and the Ruth J. Simmons Center for the Study of Slavery and Justice at Brown University, will open the Edward W. Kane and Martha J. Wallace Center for Black History to explore this question of freedom and recognize and honor the freedom-making of people of African descent in the city of Newport.
+As part of the semiquincentennial recognition, the Newport Historical Society, in partnership with the Newport Middle Passage Port Marker Project and the Ruth J. Simmons Center for the Study of Slavery and Justice at Brown University, will open the Edward W. Kane and Martha J. Wallace Center for Black History to explore this question of freedom and recognize and honor the freedom-making of people of African descent in the city of Newport.
+Freedom is often envisioned as a single moment in time, such as Juneteenth or the signing of the Declaration of Independence.
+However, freedom is a process.
+Freedom-making is continuous—it is the work to move us from dystopia toward a utopia.